-Free TV Australia’s family-unfriendly Code starts 1 Dec 2015
+Free TV Australia’s family-unfriendly Code started 1 Dec 2015

 Free TV (the association of commercial TV stations of Australia) reviewed its Code of Practice in 2015.
 This revised Code has been registered by the Australian Communications and Media Authority (ACMA) and commences on Dec 1 2015.

 Read the new code

 The ACMA has satisfied itself that the new Code contains adequate community safeguards.

 Read more about the background to this issue

 What happens next

 Free TV Australia was to conduct a public education campaign about the changes over the next 12 months.
 The ACMA said:

 Free TV will be conducting a 12-month education campaign to inform viewers of changes to the code and methods of managing viewing by them and their children (accompanied by information on the Free TV website).
 Viewers will also be able to take advantage of the wide availability of the now-familiar parental lock facility on the overwhelming majority of digital televisions and set-top devices